Wellesley has a long and storied association with Presidents of the United States, starting with George Washington himself.

 * Nearby in Natick, on Rte.
 135 west just past the Natick Roche Bros., stands the Henry Wilson Shoe Shop, commemorating the former Massachusetts senator who served as vice president under Ulysses Grant in the 1870s.

 *Wellesley’s Beth Hinchliffe wrote speeches for George H.W.
-Bush and Wellesley High grad Aneesh Raman just finished a stint writing speeches for President Barack Obama.
+Bush and Wellesley High grad Aneesh Raman wrote speeches for President Barack Obama.
 Also from Wellesley High, Nick Burns worked for the State Department, most recently under George W. Bush’s administration.

 (Thanks to Beth Hinchliffe, Josh Dorin as well as Wellesley College and Babson College media relations and archivists for their assistance.
 Originally posted in 2011.)